rxweb/rxweb.io/docs/typescript/http/put.md

 linktitle: put
 ---

+# Put
-You can use `put()` of `RxHttp` to update an existing data to the server and get the response by setting the config in your component.
+`put()` of `RxHttp` is used to update an existing data to the server and get the response by setting the config in your component.

 # Example